 Drug trafficking is the most serious drug crime charge listed in the Nevada criminal code.
 Those convicted of illegal trafficking in controlled substances face harsh penalties including mandatory prison sentences, especially when large quantities of illicit drugs are involved.
 Anyone facing drug trafficking charges in Las Vegas or elsewhere in Nevada needs the professional guidance of an experienced criminal defense attorney to protect their rights.

 Our law firm’s legal representation focuses on getting results through knowledge of the local drug trafficking laws, careful preparation, and zealous advocacy.
 We follow the principle that an individual facing drug trafficking charges in Las Vegas should have a strong legal defense.
 Attorneys Paul Adras and Steven Altig handle all of our firm’s cases personally.
-If you are represented by Adras & Altig, you will deal directly with the two partner attorneys who take a team approach to serving clients.
+If you are represented by Adras & Altig, Attorneys at Law, you will deal directly with the two partner attorneys who take a team approach to serving clients.
 In each case, we develop a legal defense strategy that serves the interests of the client.
 We negotiate aggressively with Clark County prosecutors to seek the best possible outcomes.

 Definition of Drug Trafficking